2023 Annual Call for Volunteers: Volunteer Opportunities

 -

-This Committee promotes knowledge of professionalism within the profession.
+This committee promotes knowledge of professionalism within the profession.
 When it seeks to promote the knowledge of standards of conduct, qualification, and practice, the committee shall do so in coordination with the responsible Academy bodies.

 Skills/Experience: Prior experience and knowledge of standards of conduct, qualification, and practice.
 Commitment to upholding and advancing the profession’s image and responsibilities of the profession.
 Excellent written communication skills.